tjinauyeung/v3/content/planting-a-seed/index.md

 ---
-title: Quality over quantity
+title: Planting a seed
-date: 2019-06-18
+date: 2019-06-20
-description: Do years of experience correlate to a better developer?
+description: How to get your employee to consider your proposal
-path: /articles/quality-over-quantity/
+path: /articles/planting-a-seed/
 ---

 "You don't have enough baggage."